 This land has deep meaning for me, as a place where with family and friends I have enjoyed the natural beauty of Hawai`i for the last 25 years, and as the source of and inspiration for my daughter’s name.
-I have been involved with trash cleanup and LFA testing at this site, and have joined the below effort:
+I have been involved with marine debris cleanup and Little Fire Ant testing at this site, and have joined the below effort:

-Since 2009, a partnership of individuals and local organizations has coalesced to maintain and protect the properties on which Wai`ele Village once existed before European contact.
-The properties were placed on the County of Hawai`i’s Public Access, Open Space and Natural Resources Preservation Commission (PONC) in 2009, and, as of 2019 they have climbed to position 9 on the priority list for purchase.
+In 2009, MOP co-founded a partnership of individuals and local organizations to maintain and protect the properties on which Wai`ele Village once existed.
+The properties were placed on the County of Hawai`i’s Public Access, Open Space and Natural Resources Preservation Commission (PONC) in 2007, and, as of 2020 have climbed to position 9 on the priority list for purchase.

 If you would like to know more, please read this preliminary archeological survey or this PONC Ad Hoc Site Visit report.